Python-GIS-book/site/docs/_sources/part1/chapter-02/md/01-for-loops.md.txt

     print(i)
 ```

 Using the documentation that is produced when you run `help(range)`, what values would you replace the `...` in the parentheses of the `range()` function with to have the following output printed to the screen?
+Try to first think about the function without running any code.

 ```python
 2